ticktockreed/weather_app/README.md

 - Videos
 - Tech used

-## Backbone built using Yeoman generator-backbone
+## Backbone app built using Yeoman generator-backbone
 - SASS
 - RequireJS
 - Weather feed from YQL